 Over the years that followed, Hallmark started to play a very important part in Rob’s life.
 He remembers Tagline’s first performance to a sizeable audience was at a Hallmark rehearsal in February 2012 and feeling incredibly nervous as someone with just six months’ barbershop experience in front of so many experienced and highly decorated singers.
 Looking back, Rob recognises how valuable it was getting to know more mature colleagues in Hallmark, as this helped him to develop both as a singer and as a human being.
 He sees this as instrumental in taking Tagline from an enthusiastic but inexperienced foursome in 2011 to BABS quartet champions in 2015, shedding any pretentions they may have had as music students along the way!

 After Hallmark’s gold medal performance in 2014, Rob started attending weekly Hallmark rehearsals.
 This entailed leaving work early, dashing home for a bite, and then getting a train from Manchester to Stockport from where Andy Walker would give him a lift to Sheffield.
 Then, after rehearsal, Rob had to do the same journey in reverse, arriving home around midnight.
 Around this time, his potential as a musical leader was first recognised by Andy Allen who asked him to become bass section leader at the tender age of 21.
 In spite of the logistical difficulties of getting to and from Sheffield, Rob cherished his time with Hallmark because, along with Tagline, it kept him going through a dispiriting phase of his work career.
+Having decided as a student that becoming a professional musician was not for him, Rob sought opportunities in the TV industry, initially hoping to get into audio post-production.
+Sadly, opportunities, particularly outside London, were few and far between and there was a lot of competition for jobs.
+Rob picked up odd days as a TV runner (general production assistant), often working on programmes that didn’t play to his strengths, and he served as a production intern for MTV for a while in 2016, before going on to become a freelancer.
+In 2018 the growing demands of his work led Rob to conclude that he did not have space to continue with Project Horizon.

 His work became so difficult that the enforced suspension of activities due to Covid in 2020 came as a huge relief to him.
 Lockdown also gave Rob an opportunity to combine his professional experience in TV production with his hobby when BABS asked him to develop and produce BABS Live 2020, as a replacement for the cancelled convention.
 He drew on his experience from working on music award shows to come up with a concept that was so well-received that it was repeated the following year.